 The warm Neptune WASP-107b is an intriguing target for atmosphere characterization for several reasons.
 It has an intermediate size between ice giants and gas giants, with a mass similar to Neptune's and a radius close to Jupiter's \citep[$0.12\,M_\mathrm{Jup}$, $0.94\,R_\mathrm{Jup}$;][]{anderson17}.
 Studying the atmospheres of planets in this transition region will provide additional clues in the much-debated mystery of what stunts the growth of Neptune-size planets \citep[e.g][]{pollack96, dawson16, frelikh17}.

 WASP-107b also has a relatively low equilibrium temperature compared to most other exoplanets that are amenable to atmosphere characterization (780 K, assuming zero albedo).
-This results in a distinct atmospheric chemistry from other well-studied systems: at low temperatures, the dominant molecular reservoir for carbon transitions from carbon monoxide to methane \citep{moses13}.
-Spectral features from both water and methane are accessible with current observing facilities, enabling a spectroscopic estimate of the carbon-to-oxygen ratio (C/O).
-Previous measurements of C/O have been challenging because they rely on broadband photometry or narrow wavelength coverage \citep[e.g.][]{madhusudhan11, line14, benneke15, kreidberg15b}.
+This results in a distinct atmospheric chemistry compared to other well-studied systems: at low temperatures, the dominant molecular reservoir for carbon transitions from carbon monoxide to methane \citep{moses13}.
+Spectral features from both water and methane are accessible with current observing facilities -- both of these molecules have strong absorption bands in the wavelength range covered by \emph{HST}/WFC3.
+Measuring the shape and amplitude of these spectral features enables a constraint on the abundance of water, the dominant oxygen-bearing molecule, and methane, the dominant carbon-bearing molecule, providing a bounded estimate of the carbon-to-oxygen ratio (C/O).
+Previous measurements of C/O have been challenging because they rely on broadband photometry or narrow wavelength coverage, and have mainly resulted in upper limits \citep[e.g.][]{madhusudhan11, line14, benneke15, kreidberg15b}.

 In addition, WASP-107b is one of the best targets discovered to date for atmosphere characterization.
 Thanks to its large atmospheric scale height and small, bright host star, the expected signal-to-noise for the transmission spectrum is comparable to the best studied benchmarks in the field (e.g. HD\,209458b).
 In this paper we report the first atmosphere characterization of WASP-107b: a near-infrared transmission spectrum measured with the \emph{Hubble Space Telescope} (\emph{HST}; Program GO 14915, PI L. Kreidberg).